zyajay/git-lab-security-scan/CONTRIBUTING.md

 [getting help channels](https://about.gitlab.com/getting-help/).

 The [GitLab EE issue tracker on GitLab.com][ee-tracker] is the right place for bugs and feature proposals about Security Products.
-Please use the ~"Security Products" label when opening a new issue to ensure it is quickly reviewed by the right people.
+Please use the ~"Secure" and ~"devops:secure" labels when opening a new issue to ensure it is quickly reviewed by the right people.

 **[Search the issue tracker][ee-tracker]** for similar entries before submitting your own, there's a good chance somebody else had the same issue or